-Madrid is a city divided into 21 districts and one of them it is Chamberí district.
+Madrid is a city divided into 21 districts, and one of them it is the Chamberí district.
+If you have an apartment in Chamberi, you might like to know more about it.

-Looking for an apartment in Chamberi ?
+Looking for an apartment in Chamberi?

-Some zones in this area are; Gaztambide, Arapiles, Trafalgar, Río Rosas and Vallehermoso.
+Some zones in this area are: Gaztambide, Arapiles, Trafalgar, Río Rosas, and Vallehermoso.

 What to see in Chamberí district

-Because its proximity to “Ciudad Universitaria” (University City), a large number of students choose their apartment in Chamberi in this neighborhood.
+Because of its proximity to “Ciudad Universitaria” (University City), a large number of students choose their apartment in Chamberi in this neighborhood.

-Its strategic location in the center-north of the city makes Chamberí a district very well connected with the rest of the city due to the amount of buses in the area, in addition to the metro lines.
+Its strategic location in the center-north of the city makes Chamberí a district very well connected with the rest of the city due to the number of buses in the area, in addition to the metro lines.

 Chamberí’s Architecture